 Indigenous guides are people who all their lives have traveled the Sierra Nevada de Santa Marta and thanks to their culture, they have very important ancestral knowledge.

-The Tour to the Lost City Tayrona it is divided or segmented by several camps, strategically located throughout the trail.
+The Lost City Trek is divided or segmented by several campsites, strategically located throughout the trail.

 As the adventurers advance in the Trek, they will spend the night in the camps, in addition to stocking up with water, eating and resting a little from the fatigue of the trek, in some of them you will have accommodation in cabins or in hammocks depending on the season.